June 24, 2019

 Co Authors :

 Clayton is a Senior Consultant in Armanino’s Blockchain practice, with over 7 years of controls, analytics, and blockchain experience.
 He specializes in on-ramping clients to accept crypto as payment and development of business blockchain solutions.
-He has also worked on public company crypto projects with the SEC & PCAOB and stablecoin attest engagements.
+He has also worked on regulatory public company crypto projects and stablecoin attest engagements.